 ObamaCare includes preventive care at no out-of-pocket cost on most health plans.
 ObamaCare’s free preventive services help to put the focus on wellness, early detection, and prevention, instead of treatments and cures.

-All services are covered regardless of whether you have met your deductible yet, however they must be done in-network to avoid copays.
+FACT: At least 15 free preventive services and one wellness visit are covered on major medical plans sold after 2014 without copays and coinsurance, regardless of whether you have met your deductible yet.
+Services must be done in-network to avoid cost sharing.

 What Preventive Services are Covered Under ObamaCare?

 Preventive care covers everything from immunizations, shots, screenings and tests.
-You’ll also get yearly check-ups at additional cost.
+You’ll also get a free annual wellness visit on all major medical which can be used to facilitate preventive care.
 We have a full list of services below.

 Why Cover Preventive Services?

-Waiting to treat illness until a person is sick, instead of focusing on prevention, has had a direct effect on the rising health care costs in the U.S. and has caused many Americans to put off seeing a doctor until it’s too late due to cost.
-Preventive care helps you stay healthy.
-A doctor isn’t someone to see only when you’re sick.
+Waiting to treat illness until a person is sick, instead of focusing on prevention, has had a direct effect on the rising health care costs in the U.S. Many Americans put off seeing a doctor until it’s too late due to cost.
+By making key preventive services free it helps Americans stay healthy.
+A doctor shouldn’t be someone to see only when you’re sick.
 Doctors also provide services that help keep you healthy.

 It’s important to realize that before ObamaCare not all of these services were covered on all plans.
-Learn more about the other benefits of ObamaCare Americans get at no out-of-pocket cost such as ten essential benefits and no cost discrimination based off of health status or gender.
+Learn more about the other benefits of ObamaCare Americans get at no or reduced out-of-pocket costs and how cost assistance in the marketplace can make other care more affordable.